-Capitalised terms used in this section headed "South African Exchange Control" shall bear the same meanings as used in the relevant Terms and Conditions, except to the extent that they are separately defined in this section or clearly inappropriate from the context.
+Capitalised terms used in this section headed "South African Exchange Control" shall bear the same meanings as used in the Terms and Conditions, except to the extent that they are separately defined in this section or clearly inappropriate from the context.

-The information below is intended as a general guide to the position under the Exchange Control Regulations as at the date of this Risk Factors & Other Disclosures Schedule.
+The information below is intended as a general guide to the position under the Exchange Control Regulations, 1961 as promulgated under the Currency and Exchanges Act, 1933, as amended, (the "Exchange Control Regulations") as at the date of this Risk Factors & Other Disclosures Schedule.
 The contents of this section headed "South African Exchange Control" do not constitute exchange control advice and do not purport to describe all of the considerations that may be relevant to a prospective subscriber for or purchaser of any Notes.
 Prospective subscribers for or purchasers of any Notes should consult their professional advisers in this regard.